 Many people tend to avoid the dentist out of fear of pain.
 However, modern dentists are now investing in new technologies which have made going to the dentist relatively painless and hassle-free.
 When laser dentistry initially came out, it made unprecedented changes to teeth whitening and gum disease.
 We take a look at the top technologies that are currently making waves in the world of dentistry and cosmetic dental work.
+Risks and consequences may apply to any treatment.
+Always seek a second opinion when considering complex treatment.
+A referral to a specialist may be required in certain situations.

 Digital Oral Scanners